+We are committed to diversity and welcome all children and young people regardless of their abilities, sex, gender or social economic or cultural background.
 Our Service will not tolerate bullying or harassment and our Behaviour Guidance - Bullying Policy and procedure outlines the preventative strategies and supervision implemented by our Service to deal with bullying and help protect children.
 Our priority is to ensure the safety and wellbeing of children and young people and encourage positive relationships.

-[Primary policies - Behaviour Guidance - Bullying; Child Protection; Code of Conduct; Interactions with Children, Families and Staff; Safe Use of Digital Technologies and Online Environments.
+[Primary policy- Child Protection; Child Safety and Wellbeing (VIC); Behaviour Guidance - Bullying; Code of Conduct; Interactions with Children, Families and Staff, Safe Use of Digital Technologies and Online Environments